 A Cunning Plan of Jeanne de la Motte

 The affair started with a con artist Jeanne de la Motte, who conceived a plan to use the necklace to gain wealth and possibly power and royal patronage.
 In March 1785 Jeanne had become the mistress of the Cardinal de Rohan, a former French ambassador to the court of Vienna.
 Marie Antoinette didn’t like de Rohan after the cardinal had spread rumors about the Queen’s behavior to her mother, the Austrian empress Maria Theresa.
-Now, the cardinal was attempting to regain the Queen’s favour in order to become one of the King’s ministers.
+Now, the cardinal was attempting to regain the Queen’s favor in order to become one of the King’s ministers.
 La Motte duped Cardinal de Rohan into believing that she could regain the queen’s regard for him.
 Mme de La Motte and her accomplices then engineered a sham correspondence between the cardinal and the queen and even arranged an interview between him and a woman impersonating the queen in the garden of the Palace of Versailles.
 Jeanne de la Motte took advantage of the Cardinal’s belief in her by borrowing large sums of money from him, telling him that they were for the Queen’s charity work.
 With this money, Jeanne was able to make her way into respectable society.

 Making a Fool of a Cardinal